 Since then, our nation has faced the on-going legacy of disturbing shootings of unarmed citizens, mentally ill citizens, and people of color.
 There are cities and police departments around the country actively working on long overdue reforms to reduce police bias, increase accountability and transparency, and bring police operations in line with the recommendations of the President’s Task Force.

-Our resources and examples on the proceeding pages focus on the six core areas defined the Task Force on 21st Century Policing:
+Our resources and examples focus on the six core areas defined the Task Force on 21st Century Policing: